HCLS Spelling Bee - Information for Contestants and Alternates

 - The speller must not have earned the legal equivalent of a high school diploma.

-- The speller, upon qualifying for the 2014 Scripps National Spelling Bee in Washington, DC, must submit a completed Champion Bio Form, a Certification of Eligibility Form, a signed Appearance Consent and Release Form, and a hard copy of a photo to the Scripps National Spelling Bee no later than March 26, 2014.
-The speller will notify the Bee - at least 24 hours prior to the first day of competition in the Scripps National Spelling Bee in Washington, DC - if any of the statements made on the Certification of Eligibility Form are no longer true or require updating.
+- The speller, upon qualifying for the 2015 Scripps National Spelling Bee in Washington, DC, must submit a completed Champion Bio Form, a Certification of Eligibility Form, a signed Appearance Consent and Release Form, and a photo to the Scripps National Spelling Bee.
+The speller will notify the Bee - at least 24 hours prior to the first day of competition in the 2015 Scripps National Spelling Bee in Washington, DC - if any of the statements made on the Certification of Eligibility Form are no longer true or require updating.
 Howard County Library System will provide access to the necessary forms.

 Howard County Library System (HCLS) does not make participation in its local spelling bee program contingent upon any of the following: race, religion, creed, gender, the type of school one attends, membership in an organization, or subscription to a publication.